JacqsLabz/Sims4-Yootz-Story/2.04-TalkToVampires/00-index.md

 ----

-She felt so evergized that she jogged home, and then kept running on her tredmill while she waited for Jane to get home.
+She felt so energized that she jogged home, and then kept running on her tredmill while she waited for Jane to get home.

 ![](12-12-17_7-24-21%C2%A0PM.png)